johnbrc/MPD-Distribution/EN/MPD-M4/MPD-M4.md

 Evangelistic
 :	reflects the Lordship of Jesus over the community itself *and* the spiritual and natural powers that influence and shape human society.

-This pastoral-evangelistic character is most visibly expressed through *faithfulness*, *hospitality* and *celebration*.
+This pastoral-evangelistic character is most visibly expressed through community *faithfulness*, *hospitality* and *celebration*.

 ### Community faithfulness ###